-Benchmark The Fund does not have a specific benchmark.
-However, the performance of the Fund can be assessed by considering whether the objective is achieved (i.e. whether there has been capital growth over the medium to long term (3-5 years)).
+Benchmark: The Fund does not have a specific benchmark.
+However, the performance of the Fund can be assessed by considering whether the objective is achieved (i.e. whether there has been capital growth over the long term management purposes.
+It is not intended that the use of derivatives for efficient portfolio management purposes will increase the risk profile of the Sub-Fund.

+(5+ years)).

-Derivatives: Derivatives may be used for efficient portfolio management purposes.
+Derivatives: The Sub-Fund may hold derivatives for efficient portfolio

-Accounting date: 31 December (final)
+Final accounting date: 31 December